-&lt;sup>25 The adjectival ratings used to rate the test manoeuvres were "Excellent," "Good," and "Fair," with "Excellent" being the best and "Fair" being the worst.
-An "Excellent" manoeuvre as one capable of adequately demonstrating whether a vehicle was, or was not, equipped with an ESC system that satisfied a preliminary version of our minimum performance criteria.
+The adjectival ratings used to rate the test manoeuvres were "Excellent," "Good," and "Fair," with "Excellent" being the best and "Fair" being the worst.
+An "Excellent" manoeuvre was one capable of adequately demonstrating being the best and "Fair" being the worst.
+An "Excellent" manoeuvre was one capable of adequately demonstrating whether a vehicle was, or was not, equipped with an ESC system that satisfied a preliminary version of our minimum performance criteria.
 Conversely, a manoeuvre assigned a "Fair" rating was unable to adequately demonstrate whether these vehicles were, or were not, equipped with ESC systems capable of satisfying the preliminary minimum performance criteria.

-- Sine (0.7 Hz), Sine with Dwell (0.7 Hz), Yaw Acceleration Steering Reversal (YASR; 500 deg/sec), and Yaw Acceleration Steering Reversal with Pause (YASR with Pause; 500 deg/sec steering rate). - 218.
-Stage two of the manoeuvre reduction process used data from 24 vehicles (a sampling of sports cars, sedans, minivans, small and large pickup trucks, and sport utility vehicles) to compare the manoeuvre severity, face validity, and performability of the four manoeuvres selected in the first stage.
-The ability of the four manoeuvres to satisfy these three evaluation criteria were compared and rank ordered. - 219.
-Of the four candidate manoeuvres, the Sine with Dwell and YASR with Pause were the top performers in terms of evaluating the lateral stability component of ESC functionality.
-However, due to the fact that the Sine with Dwell manoeuvre required smaller steering angles to produce spinouts for five of the ten vehicles evaluated with left-right steering, and for two of the ten vehicles with right-left steering (with the remaining thirteen tests using the same steering angles), the Sine with Dwell manoeuvre was assigned a higher manoeuvre severity ranking than that assigned to the YASR with Pause manoeuvre. - 220.
+- 218 210.
 Generally speaking, the Increasing Amplitude Sine and YASR manoeuvres required the most steering to produce spinouts, regardless of direction of steer.
 However, the Increasing Amplitude Sine manoeuvre also produced the lowest normalized second yaw rate peak magnitudes, implying the manoeuvre was the least severe for most of the 24 test vehicles used for manoeuvre comparison.
-For this reason, the worst severity ranking was assigned to the Increasing Amplitude Sine manoeuvre. - 221.
+For this reason, the worst severity ranking was assigned to the Increasing Amplitude Sine manoeuvre. - 219 211.
 Each of the four candidate manoeuvres possessed inherently high face validity since they were each comprised of steering inputs similar to those capable of being produced by a human driver in an emergency obstacle avoidance manoeuvre.
 However, of the four manoeuvres, the Increasing Amplitude Sine manoeuvre possessed the best face validity.
 Conceptually, the steering profile of this manoeuvre was the most similar to that expected to be used by real drivers, and even with steering wheel angles as large as 300 degrees, the manoeuvre's maximum effective steering rate was a very reasonable 650 deg/sec.
-For these reasons, the Increasing Amplitude Sine manoeuvre received the top face validity rating. - 222.
+For these reasons, the Increasing Amplitude Sine manoeuvre received the top face validity rating. - 220 212.
 The two YASR manoeuvres received the same face validity ratings, just lower than that assigned to the Increasing Amplitude Sine.
 The YASR steering profiles were comprised of very reasonable 500 deg/sec steering rates; however, their sharply defined, trapezoidal shapes reduce their similarity to inputs actually used by drivers in real world driving situations.
-The steering profile of the Sine with Dwell was deemed very reasonable; however, the manoeuvre can require steering rates very near the maximum capability of a human driver. - 223.
+The steering profile of the Sine with Dwell was deemed very reasonable; however, the manoeuvre can require steering rates very near the maximum capability of a human driver. - 221 213.
 The performability of the Sine with Dwell and the Increasing Amplitude Sine manoeuvres were deemed to be excellent.
 These manoeuvres are very easy to program into the steering machine, and their lack of rate or acceleration feedback loops simplifies the instrumentation required to perform the tests.
 Conversely, the YASR manoeuvres require the use of specialized equipment (an angular accelerometer), and these manoeuvres required an acceleration-based feedback loop that was sensitive to the accelerometer's signal-to-noise ratio near peak yaw rate.
-Testing demonstrated that large steering angles can introduce dwell time variability capable of adversely reducing manoeuvre severity and test outcome.
+Testing demonstrated that large steering angles can introduce dwell time variability capable of adversely reducing manoeuvre severity and test outcome. - 222 214.
+After considering the totality of the test result from our the U.S. evaluation of the candidate manoeuvres and for the reasons stated above, the conclusion was that the Sine with Dwell manoeuvre offers the best combination of manoeuvre severity, face validity, and performability.
+Additional details of the manoeuvre selection process are available in an Enhanced Safety of Vehicles (ESV) technical paper and a related technical report.

-&lt;sup>26 In an obstacle avoidance scenario, it is clearly conceivable that the second steering input may be larger than the first input.
+&lt;sup>29 In an obstacle avoidance scenario, it is clearly conceivable that the second steering input may be larger than the first input.
 If the first steering input induces overshoot, the driver's reversal will need to be equal to the first steering input plus enough steering to combat the yaw overshoot.